-Dr. Brodner Provides Effective Sleep Apnea Treatment
+Dr. Brodner Provides Sleep Apnea Treatment in Palm Beach

 David C. Brodner, M.D. has been caring for the patients of Palm Beach County since 2001 and is proficient in managing all ailments of the Adult Ears, Nose and Throat.
 He founded The Center for Sinus, Allergy, and Sleep Wellness in 2009 to offer the latest minimally invasive therapies for sinus headache, sinus infections, allergy testing and treatment, snoring, obstructive sleep apnea, and insomnia.
 Dr. Brodner also uses his experience and knowledge to help people as a research and development consultant, medical records reviewer, quality assurance and disability adjudicator, and expert witness.
 He was the first specialist in Palm Beach County to earn Board Certification in both Sleep Medicine and Otolaryngology.